Connor-McCartney/Connor-McCartney.github.io/_pages/misc/Memory.md

 If you run it many times you'll see 0x55... and 0x56...

+(note if you compile with -no-pie then the range is way bigger)

 Where is this defined?
 Of course ASLR randomizes it but let's look for a rough base.

 In <https://github.com/torvalds/linux/blob/master/arch/x86/include/asm/elf.h> there is: